chibui191/tanzania_water_wells/README.md

 ### Metrics

-The main metric that I would be using to access my models' performance here is **Accuracy Score**.
+The main metric that I would be using to assess my models' performance here is **Accuracy Score**.
 However, for this specific problem, we would also want to be able to identify non-operational waterpoints as well as those that are in need of repair early on, to help the Tanzanian Ministry of Water dispense resources and labors accordingly.
 Therefore, I would also be looking at **Recall Score** particularly of the 2 classes `non functional` and `functional needs repair` in evaluating my models.

 ### Train Test Split